fhmwg/current-tags/essential-overview.md

 ### People (Names and Face Tags)

-An image may depict persons either visually or by close association (i.e. my grandpa's house is associated with my grandpa even though grandpa is not visually in the photo).
+An image may depict persons either visually in the image or by close association (i.e. my grandpa's house is associated with my grandpa even though grandpa is not visually in the photo).
 The image may have a list of person names associated with the image.

 A person in an image may be referenced by a face tag (coordinates within the image).
 Person face tags are encouraged, but optional.
 In addition to the face tag, the person name must be added to the list of persons in the image.